A Minority Person Living in the USA: My Sporadic Income and the Rat Race

 But by then I had made up my mind never to get a job where I had to take the Freeway again.
 That made it difficult to find a high-paying job.
 Jobs in the Inland Empire where we lived were usually low paying.
 All my previous programming jobs were in Los Angeles County.
 Orange County or San Diego County where the pay are all the highest.

-Yes I could have made about double my salary had I wanted to again work in San Diego, Orange, or Los Angeles county like I had done before for many years.
+Yes I could have made almost double my salary had I wanted to again work in San Diego, Orange, or Los Angeles county like I had done before for many years.
 But I didn’t want to fight the heavy traffic.